Jamessks/MovieWorld/README.md

 10. **Access application**: Access the project at http://localhost:8081

-PS: From within your docker application -> `'tests-1' image -> EXEC tab`
+From within your docker application -> `'tests-1' image -> EXEC tab`

 and run